saaamar/abtest-framework/README.md

 ### What is A/B Testing?

-**A/B testing** (also called split testing) is a randomized controlled experiment that compares two or more variants of a product feature, algorithm, or user experience to determine which performs better on specific business metrics.
+**A/B testing** (also called split testing) is a randomized controlled experiment that compares two or more versions of a product feature, algorithm, or user experience to determine which performs better on specific business metrics.

 ### Core Goals of A/B Testing